Broadcasting on Adversarial Multiple Access Channels: Conclusion

-We proposed a randomized model of adversarial packet injection that allows for arbitrarily bursty traffic to occur with positive probability.
+We propose a randomized model of adversarial packet injection, which allows for arbitrarily bursty traffic to occur with positive probability.
 This model is amenable to simulations and the average performance of broadcasting algorithms can be discovered via simulated experiments.
-The examples of such simulations that we gave indicate a complicated landscape of behavior of broadcast algorithms, with performance bounds depending on the number of stations in a perpetual channel as well as on injection rates.
+The examples of such simulations that we give indicate a complex landscape of behaviors of broadcast algorithms, with performance bounds depending on the number of stations in a perpetual channel as well as on the injection rates.
 These experiments involve two popular randomized backoff protocols, binary-exponential and quadratic ones.
-The most interesting injection rates are these close to the ultimate injection rate of~$1$, as they differentiate the algorithms most.
-Such differentiation is not necessarily simple and conclusive, as relative packet latency of two broadcast algorithms may depend on the number of stations attached to the channel.
-Deriving formal performance bounds on the expected packet latency and queue size of the studied broadcast algorithms for the model of randomized adversaries is an interesting direction of future research.
+The most interesting injection rates are those close to the ultimate injection rate~$1$, as they differentiate the algorithms most.
+Such differentiation is not necessarily simple or conclusive, as the relative packet latency of two broadcast algorithms may depend on the number of stations attached to the channel.
+Deriving quantitative performance bounds on the expected packet latency and queue sizes of the studied broadcast algorithms for the model of randomized adversaries is an interesting direction of future research.